 Do you own a timeshare, or are you thinking about buying one, and need more information about how exchange companies can help expand your vacation options?
 Click here and one of our agents can help answer your questions.

 Through the years, exchange companies developed various levels of membership, with added benefits as members moved to a higher level.
 Even with the introduction of the points-based vacation club model by developers such as Disney Vacation Club and WorldMark, timeshare exchange gave these owners vacation options beyond their Club program.

 There are a number of exchange companies trying to gain the business of the estimated 20 million timeshare owners across the globe.
-The majority of timeshare resorts in the U.S. are affiliated either with RCI or Interval International, so owners need to check with their resorts to confirm which company to use.
-Other companies are independent and allow exchanges regardless of affiliation.
+The majority of timeshare resorts in the U.S. are affiliated either with RCI or Interval International, so owners should check with their resorts to confirm which company to use.
+Other outlets such as newcomer 7Across are non-affiliated and allow direct to consumer exchanges regardless of resort affiliation.

-Below are the largest and most well-known companies:
+Below are the largest and most well-known exchange companies:

 RCI is the largest exchange provider in the world, with nearly four million members and approximately 4,200 affiliated resorts across 110 countries as part of their network.
 RCI charges an annual membership fee in addition to exchange fees.
 Depending on the level of membership, members can also receive benefits on travel products such as discounted hotel stays, airline travel, rental cars, cruises and group tour products.

 With two million members and 3,200 resorts in 80 countries as part of its global affiliate network, II also provides a substantial scope of vacation offerings.
 II has an annual membership fee, although it is lower than its primary competitor, and also charges exchange fees to book a week within its system.